-She turned her eyes, it was too hard to look at them, as she too looked at the grounds.
-They came slowly, walking as if they were no hurry.
+She turned her eyes; it was too hard to look at them, as she too looked at the grounds.
+They came slowly, walking as if they were in no hurry.
 There was so many of them left, she knew that their side was outnumbered by a considerable amount.
-She knew that they had kids on their side that hadn't experience enough of life... and she knew the opponents they face would kill ever last one of them.
-The knowledgeable made her mind burn, but she didn't cower from it, she was filled with angry.
-She embraced that angry... pushed all the other feelings she had to the side and let that take over completely.
+She knew that they had kids on their side that hadn't experience enough of life... and she knew the opponents they faced would kill ever last one of them.
+The knowledgeable made her mind burn, but she didn't cower from it, she was filled with anger.
+She embraced that anger... pushed all the other feelings she had to the side and let that take over completely.

-"NO!" the chilling cry came form McGonagall, her eyes were one the biggest of the group of people and Hermione noticed with a shook that it was Hagrid.
+"NO!" the chilling cry came from McGonagall, her eyes were one the biggest of the group of people and Hermione noticed with a shook that it was Hagrid.

 Then she saw him, the boy that she had always been her best friend, even when he didn't realized how much he meant to her.
 The boy that she had come to think of as a brother… or had she always thought of him that way… it mattered little now, for either way that boy was dead.

-The imagine brought tears to her eyes, and the grief threatened to tear down the wall of angry she had just built.
+The imagine brought tears to her eyes, and the grief threatened to tear down the wall of anger she had just built.
 "HARRY!" she cried out.

 More painful than hearing her own voice was hearing Ron's "NO!" and Ginny's "HARRY".
 She was knocked down by her grief again, but she felt Ron catch her before she could fall, holding her to him.